-Have you ever wondered how can you embed some sustainability and environmental education in your ELT classroom?
-Here are some tips by ELT environmental educators on how to shift your teaching style toward a more ‘green’ direction!
+Have you ever wondered how you can embed some sustainability and environmental education in your ELT classroom?
+Here are some tips by ELT environmental educators on shifting your teaching style toward a more ‘green’ direction!

 Ben Crompton from ELT experiments says:

 1. Link your green topics to your learners’ lives and contexts.
-They are much more likely to engage with issues that reflect their individuality and aspirations.
+As a result, they are more likely to engage with issues that reflect their individuality and aspirations.

 2. Listen to the issues your students talk about and make them the heart of communication in your lessons.